 - Create problems for their team

-- Cost the company significantly (up to 30% of the hire's first-year salary)
+- Cost the company significantly — the U.S. Department of Labor estimates a bad hire costs up to 30% of the employee's first-year salary

 Understanding this fear changes everything.
 Your job isn't just to sell yourself—it's to reduce their perceived risk.